WWC-Hackathon-2023/missing_piece_api/README.md

     According to the National Institute of Health, prior to the COVID outbreak, investigators found out that 24% of American individuals 65 and over were socially isolated.
 That's approximately 7.7 million people.
 The U.S. Health and Retirement Study reports that 43% of Americans aged 60 or older also reported feeling lonely, which can lead to debilitating issues like depression and anxiety for our loved ones... now think about this on a global scale! [ref](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7437541/)

-    In an already isolated world, how do we use technology to connect our beloved elders through a common interest that is simple to use and can lead to actual genuine connections?
+    In an already isolated world, how do we use technology to connect our seniors through a common interest that is simple to use and can lead to actual genuine connections?
 By joining the Missing Piece!

   - `Solution Statement`
-    The Missing Piece aims to connect retirees through a common interest with an easy, low-pressure opportunity to share puzzles with other locals.
+    The Missing Piece aims to connect retirees through a common interest with an easy, low-pressure opportunity to share puzzles with other locals (without the pressure of attending an event).
 Not only will this app encourage them get out of the house in order to swap puzzles with others but could hopefully lead to building genuine friendships with people in their local neighborhood.
 Who knows, maybe they'll start puzzle-parties and work together too!

     On top of this, [studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5588550/) have shown that solving puzzles keep our minds sharp!
 It reduces the rate of cognitive decline and increases short-term memory, concentration, and visual-spatial reasoning.
 Plus, through the simple act of solving a little puzzle, improvements in mood and lower stress-levels have been found.